-The Serval and Savannah Cat couldn’t be more alike or different.
+The Serval and Savannah Cat have similarities and a few significant differences.
 The Serval is a wild feline that inhabits the wetlands, savannas, and forests of sub-Saharan Africa.
-Like many predators on this continent, this cat specializes in specific prey, in this case, rodents.
+Like many predators in the same environment, the Serval specializes in specific prey, in this case, rodents.
 The Savannah Cat is a hybrid that began with a cross between a female domesticated cat and a male Serval in 1986.

 The personalities of the two felines differ sharply.
 The Serval steers clear of humans and will take to hunting at night to avoid them.
-On the other hand, the Savannah Cat is an affectionate animal with the street smarts of its wild counterpart.
-Unlike other pets, you may find that you can’t own one of the two or even both, in some cases.
+On the other hand, the Savannah Cat is an affectionate animal with the street smarts of their wild counterpart.
+Unlike other pets, you may find that you can’t own a Serval or Savannah, depending on the laws in your area.

 At a Glance

 The Serval differs from many felines since they like water.
 It’s an essential part of their habitat preferences.
 The International Union for Conservation of Nature and Natural Resources (IUCN) considers them a species of least concern due to their stable numbers in the wild.
 Like many felines, the Serval is a solitary animal, except during the breeding season.
 Their ranges in the wild average 4.5 square miles.